 The Java Class Loader Subsystem plays a crucial role in the dynamic loading, linking, and initialization of class files when they are first referenced at runtime.
 Its primary responsibility lies in loading class files from various sources, such as the file system or network.
 Java employs three default class loaders: Bootstrap, Extension, and System (or Application) class loaders, each with distinct responsibilities in managing class loading during program execution.

 Boot Strap class Loader

-The Extension class loader loads the classes from the JRE’s extension directories, such lib/ext directories.
-Extension ClassLoader delegates class loading request to its parent, Bootstrap and if unsuccessful, loads class form jre/lib/ext directory or any other directory pointed by java.ext.dirs system property.
-Extension ClassLoader in JVM is implemented by sun.misc.Launcher$ExtClassLoader .
+The Extension class loader in Java is responsible for loading classes from the JRE's extension directories, such as lib/ext directories.
+This class loader delegates class loading requests to its parent, the Bootstrap class loader.
+If unsuccessful, it proceeds to load classes from the jre/lib/ext directory or any other directory specified by the java.ext.dirs system property.
+The Extension class loader is implemented by the sun.misc.Launcher$ExtClassLoader in the JVM.